Anatomizing Deep Learning Inference in Web Browsers: Introduction

 For \textbf{inference performance}, we consider two critical metrics: \textit{latency} and \textit{memory footprint}.
 These metrics provide insights into the time overhead and memory requirements, respectively.
 We present a deep analysis of model-level/kernel-level latency and memory footprint, where a kernel is the basic unit of a DL model, such as a convolution operation.
 Furthermore, the inherent variability in device capacities motivates us to analyze the performance variance of in-browser inference across devices.

-We observe a significant disparity in prediction latency between in-browser and native inference, averaging 16.9$\times$ on CPU and 30.6$\times$ on GPU.
-In the CPU case, this disparity arises primarily from the underutilization of Single-Instruction-Multiple-Data (SIMD) instructions, WebAssembly (Wasm) runtime-inherent inefficiency, as well as competition for resources with inherent browser tasks.
-On the GPU side, the inefficiency of software libraries on the Web, specifically WebGL~\cite{webgl-shader}, compared to native CUDA~\cite{cuda}, contributes to the gap.
+We observe a significant disparity in prediction latency between in-browser and native inference, averaging 16.9$\times$ on CPU and 30.6$\times$ on GPU \minor{on PC devices, and the gap on mobile CPU and mobile GPU is 15.8$\times$ and 7.8$\times$, respectively}.
+In the CPU case, this disparity arises primarily from the underutilization of SIMD instructions \minor{on PC devices}, WebAssembly (Wasm) runtime-inherent inefficiency, as well as competition for resources with inherent browser tasks.
+On the GPU side, the inefficiency of software libraries on the Web, i.e., WebGL~\cite{webgl-shader}, compared to native CUDA~\cite{cuda}, contributes to the gap.
 Furthermore, our analysis reveals substantial performance variations across different devices, with disparities reaching up to 28.4$\times$ on CPU and 19.4$\times$ on GPU.
 These variations stem from the diverse capacities of devices and the hardware affinities of pre-designed DL kernels.
 Additionally, we identify ongoing concerns regarding memory footprint during in-browser inference.
 In certain scenarios, the memory footprint can escalate to 334.6$\times$ the model size during super-resolution model inference.
 These findings underscore the inefficiency of the in-browser inference on memory management when the intermediate data size increases.

 For \textbf{QoE}, we are the first to measure it within the context of in-browser inference, proposing new metrics dedicated specifically to this endeavor beyond existing QoE metrics.
 Specifically, we quantitatively measure in-browser inference QoE from three aspects: \textit{responsiveness}, \textit{smoothness}, and \textit{inference accuracy}.
 Responsiveness measures the speed at which user requests are successfully responded to.
 Smoothness evaluates the fluidity and seamless rendering of Web page content.
 Inference accuracy gauges the accuracy of DL models within Web applications.
 Our findings reveal an interesting observation: reducing inference latency does not necessarily equate to an improvement in QoE.
 For instance, while WebGL-based inference generally boasts faster execution time compared to Wasm, it also results in significant degradation of up to 62.7\% in smoothness due to resource conflicts arising from the competition between inference and the web application's reliance on GPU resources.